 Discrimination and sexual harassment

 Sexual harassment can be described as unacceptable behaviour based on someone's sex which is unreasonable, unwelcome or offensive.
 This could include unwanted comments of a sexual nature or inappropriate touching.
-Incidents of sexual harassment by pupils or teachers in the first instance should be reported to the headteacher, who should deal with them promptly.
+Incidents of sexual harassment by pupils or teachers should be reported to the headteacher, who should deal with them promptly.
 Sexual harassment by a teacher is considered to be gross misconduct and could lead to the teacher’s dismissal.
 It might also be a criminal offence.
-Where you or your child feel that reported instances of sexual harassment are not being dealt with properly copies of the complaint should be sent to the Director of Education at the education authority asking that they investigate the matter.
+If you or your child feel that reported instances of sexual harassment are not being dealt with properly copies of the complaint should be sent to the Director of Education at the education authority asking that they investigate the matter.

 In some cases the harassment behaviour may be classed as hate crime.

 Sex discrimination is when someone is treated less favourably because of their sex.
 For example, your daughter isn't allowed to do craft, design and technology classes solely because she is a girl.
 If your child has been discriminated against at school because of their sex, get advice.

 For more information about making a complaint about sex discrimination, see Taking action about sex discrimination.

 How education authorities and parent councils deal with a pupil with disruptive behaviour varies widely, and behaviour which one authority or council considers to be disruptive may not be defined as disruptive by another.

 Some authorities have a policy of removing a pupil who it considers to be disruptive to a special unit within the school or elsewhere in the area.
 This should only be done after a parent has been consulted.
 Transferring a pupil to a special unit is sometimes used as a way of solving a problem or is seen as a permanent solution.
 However, a short-term placement at a special unit may be useful if the unit offers specialised help for pupils with disruptive behaviour.